-Note that $\sum_{v \in P}I_v$ is the aggregate of $I_v$'s.
+Note that $\sum_{v \in P}I_v$ is the aggregate of $I_v$ variables.
 Each node $v$ can compute $I_v$ by checking the conditions mentioned in \Cref{def:fail-col} if the $2$-hop neighborhood of a node $v$ is known.
 As we assume $\Delta_G \leq O(\sqrt{n})$ in \textsc{Color} (\Cref{alg:mainrand}), $2$-hop neighborhoods of nodes can be collected to their network nodes in $O(1)$ rounds of \CONGESTEDC.
-The method of conditional expectations (outlined in \Cref{subsec:method_of_conditional_expectations}) implies that we can find a hash function deterministically so that the size of the subgraph induced by the failed nodes (in the coloring step) is at most $n$. \end{proof}
+The method of conditional expectations using $F(h)$ (outlined in \Cref{subsec:method_of_conditional_expectations}) implies that we can find a hash function deterministically so that the size of the subgraph induced by the failed nodes (in the coloring step) is at most $n$. \end{proof}

-Note that \Cref{lem:MCE2} is the only lemma whose prove requires the assumption $\Delta_G=O(\sqrt{n})$.
+Note that \Cref{lem:MCE2} is the only lemma whose proof requires the assumption $\Delta_G=O(\sqrt{n})$.

-Recall that $F$ denotes the subgraph of $G$ induced by the nodes that is either failed in the nomination step or in the coloring step of \textsc{ColorTrial}.
+Recall that $F$ denotes the subgraph of $G$ induced by the failed nodes either in the nomination step or in the coloring step of \textsc{ColorTrial}.
 The following lemma bounds $|F|$, and follows immediately from \Cref{lem:MCE} and \Cref{lem:MCE2}.